bioCKO/Exo70/README.md

 * Design an approach to complement a deficient knockout of the origin of the integrated *Exo70F*.
 * Perform yeast 2-hybrid assays that demonstrate the ability to bind exocyst components, similar to the origin.
 * Show similar localization patterns of the origin and integrated *Exo70F*.

 ---

+**Question:** Is the toplogy of all phylogenetic trees of orthologous Exo70 gene families identical to the species tree?

+---

+**Question:** Is the *Brachypodium distachyon* homolog of RGH2-Exo70 have allelic variation for integration other than a lectin domain?

+**Question:** Is their an *Mla* haplotype that has alternate haplotypes of RGH2 integrated domains other than Exo70?

+---